2023 Best Value Visual & Performing Arts Doctor's Degree Schools

 The average tuition and fees for an out-of-state graduate students at The Graduate Center are $23,640 a year.

-On top of its placing in our value ranking, The Graduate Center also did well on our Best Visual & Performing Arts Doctor’s Degree Schools list.
-It’s in the top 5% of all schools reviewed in this analysis.
+The Graduate Center also claimed a spot on our Best Visual & Performing Arts Doctor’s Degree Schools list.
+It’s in the top 5% of all schools in this category.

 Out-of-state tuition fees for graduate students at TWU are $15,048 per year.

-Illinois Institute of Technology came in at #6 in this year’s edition of the Best Value Visual & Performing Arts Doctor’s Degree Schools ranking.
-Illinois Tech is a medium-sized private not-for-profit school located in the city of Chicago.
+Illinois Institute of Technology ranked #6 on this year’s Best Value Visual & Performing Arts Doctor’s Degree Schools list.
+Illinois Tech is a moderately-sized private not-for-profit school located in the large city of Chicago.

 The University of Texas at Austin did quite well in this year’s ranking of the best places for visual and performing arts students to get a doctor’s degree.
 It came in at #8 on the list.
 UT Austin is a fairly large public school located in the large city of Austin.

-UT Austin excels when it comes to quality.
-It’s ranked in the top 10% of all schools on our Best Visual & Performing Arts Doctor’s Degree Schools list.
+In addition to its great value ranking, UT Austin is in the top 10% of all schools on our Best Visual & Performing Arts Doctor’s Degree Schools list.

-Texas Tech University came in at #9 in this year’s edition of the Best Value Visual & Performing Arts Doctor’s Degree Schools ranking.
-Texas Tech is a fairly large public school located in the city of Lubbock.
+Texas Tech University did quite well in this year’s ranking of the best places for visual and performing arts students to get a doctor’s degree.
+It came in at #9 on the list.
+Texas Tech is a very large public school located in the city of Lubbock.

 Read full report on Visual & Performing Arts at Texas Tech University